acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/STAGE2 - Configure email_reminder_lambda.md

 Select `Author from scratch`
 For `Function name` enter `email_reminder_lambda`
 and for runtime click the dropdown and pick `Python 3.8`
-Expand `Choose or create an execution role`
+Expand `Change default execution role`
 Pick to `Use an existing Role`
 Click the `Existing Role` dropdown and pick `LambdaRole` (there will be randomness and thats ok)
 Click `Create Function`